Benjamin Golub

 2024 arXiv

-Peer effects often operate through the relationships that people choose.
-We provide a framework, solution concepts, and some applications to show how this changes standard peer effects theories.
+People are influenced by the behavior of their peers, but they also choose those peers.
+We provide a framework, solution concepts, and some applications to show how this changes standard theories of peer effects.

 More